 - No NBC channels for their sports

-While Vidgo is an ideal choice for a sports fan, its lack of DVR hurts.
-If you’re not at home to watch your team play, you have no way to watch it later.
+While the streaming service is an ideal choice for a sports fan, its lack of DVR hurts.
+If you’re not at home to watch your team play, you have only 24 hours to watch it later.

 And, while the social sharing features are unique, they don’t work unless you’re watching on your phone or a tablet.

 If you need a generous channel package without a lot of bells and whistles, Vidgo may be worth trying.

 Despite its youth, Vidgo is legit alternative to cable.
 It offers a lot of good features, but if you find it doesn’t meet your needs, there are other choices.

 Here is how it measures against the other players.